Best practices to avoid rate limiting

 The 429 status code means too many requests.
 The Retry-After header specifies that you can retry the API call in 93 seconds.
 Your code should stop making additional API requests until enough time has passed to retry.

-The following pseudo-code shows a simple way to catch rate-limit errors:
+The following pseudo-code shows a simple way to handle rate-limit errors:

 Reducing the number of API requests